clainenxx/Geord-Client/README.md

 The server always remains fully authoritative over gameplay.

-This mod improves readability and feedback only.
-Your bad aim is still your responsibility.
+Geordd improves clarity and feedback only.
+Your aim, panic, and questionable pearl decisions are still completely manual.

 ---

 # Installation

-1. Install :contentReference[oaicite:0]{index=0} for Minecraft 1.20.5–1.21.4
+1. Install :contentReference[oaicite:0]{index=0} for Minecraft 1.20.5 → 1.21.4
 2. Install :contentReference[oaicite:1]{index=1}
-3. Put `geordd.jar` inside your `.minecraft/mods` folder
+3. Put `geordd.jar` into your `.minecraft/mods` folder

 ---